revesansparole/pkglts/doc/option/gitlab/main.rst

 github
 ======

 Add the relevant files to make your package ready for hosting on a Gitlab_.
-This option is the base for all web related options.

 This option takes care of the local package side of gitlab (e.g. .gitignore file) but you still need to register your project on gitlab.
 See :doc:`gitlab_tutorial`